anvilproject/anvil-portal/content/events/cshl-biology-of-genomes-2023.md

 ## Event Details

 - How to register: Abstracts are due on February 17, 2023.
-Register and submit at the [conference webpage] (https://meetings.cshl.edu/meetings.aspx?meet=GENOME&year=23).
+Register and submit at the [conference webpage](https://meetings.cshl.edu/meetings.aspx?meet=GENOME&year=23).